 As a new-again homemaker, I can tell you that grocery shopping, cooking, and cleaning are skills that take time and improve with practice.
 I’m off to a rocky re-start.
 My travel identity is clashing with my homemaker self; my mobility is offset by my creaky knees; the acceptance of this home is hindered by my own nostalgia for the old homestead.
 We exchanged the family home for our traveling lifestyle, but its memory is now wrapped in the loss of the music and hope that framed our years there.
 (Hey, we’ll always have that Obama election party to look back on.)

 Just in the past couple weeks, the kitchen here has finally opened to family dinners.
-It’s pure joy to see the kids come in the door, to have them take what they want from the refrigerator.
+It’s a wonder and joy to see the kids come in the door, to have them take what they want from the refrigerator.
 This is a new era, and this, too, is temporary.
 It’s hard to say how long we’ll be living in this place I call our Landing Pad, and how frequently we’ll visit.
 The people I love the most live here, they tell me they are glad to see me more often.

 The laws of inertia work both for a body in motion and a body at rest.
 We’ll see what forces play on us in 2017.